handy-common-utils/media-utils/README.md

 });
 ```

+## Errors

+In case the input is corrupted or the format or codec is not recognisable, `UnsupportedFormatError` would be thrown.

 ## Logging Control

+Log messages are single line text strings printed to console.
-The verbosity of the library can be controlled through function options and environment variables.
+The verbosity of the logging can be controlled through function options and environment variables.

+Unless explicitly configured, nothing would be logged (`quiet` is `true` by default).

 ### Options